kparc/kcc/README.md

 ### ø

-Computer languages have been around, but in the beginning was the wørd.
+Computer languages have been around, but in the beginning was the Word.
 We will be writing code in a language called k, but it helps to talk about it first.

-**k is different**.
+k is different.
 At first, you will be questioning its design, and it will respond by questioning things that you consider common sense, but soon it will become a constructive conversation, and here is how.

 The first thing newcomers frown upon is why the assignment operator is `:` instead of `=`.
 But before you close the tab, try a simple thought experiment: